 3. I know that I do well when things are planned ahead of time.
 I am working at becoming more flexible with last-minute changes and being spontaneous but I have a need for planning.
 This is one reason that planning our family meals in advance helps.
 I feel less stressed when I have ingredients on hand for dinner and when I know exactly what we will be doing each night.

 4. I need to surround myself with authentic souls.
 I thrive in relationships that are deep and meaningful.

 5. I know I have a tendency to revert to unhealthy patterns when under stress.
 I need to be mindful of my thoughts and actions to make sure I am processing things in a healthy way.
 I know that relying on unhealthy coping mechanisms (shopping, alcohol, abusing food or exercise) puts me at risk of relapse.

 6. I know that God is first, and must always remain first, in my life.
-I need regular time in the bible.
+I need deep time in the bible.
 His word is the filter by which I process everything in my life – my guide for a healthy me, marriage, mothering, finances, friendship, and purpose in life.
-Without it, I feel lost and scrambly and chaotic.
+Without it, I feel lost and scrambled.

 7. As the only girl in a house of boys/men, I honor the girl in me by taking over the television once in a while to watch a movie just for me.
 (The latest girl craving I plan to indulge?
 Reading the Little House in the Prairie series.)